orouits/led/README.md

 the selector allows to apply the line processor on selected lines of the input text. the selector is optional, it must be declared before a recognized processor function, the default lines selector is set as none (all lines selected)

-When led is used only with the selector, it is equivalent to grep with simplar addressing feaure as sed using PCRE2 rich regex.
+When led is used only with the selector, it is equivalent to grep with a similar addressing feature as sed using PCRE2 as regex engine.

 composition: